Bank of Nova Scotia Has $3 Million Stock Position in The Cooper Companies, Inc. (NYSE:COO)

-Bank of Nova Scotia reduced its stake in The Cooper Companies, Inc. (NYSE:COO) by 19.0% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 7,573 shares of the medical device company’s stock after selling 1,782 shares during the quarter.
-Bank of Nova Scotia’s holdings in The Cooper Companies were worth $3,002,000 at the end of the most recent reporting period.
+Bank of Nova Scotia lowered its stake in The Cooper Companies, Inc. (NYSE:COO) by 19.0% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 7,573 shares of the medical device company’s stock after selling 1,782 shares during the period.
+Bank of Nova Scotia’s holdings in The Cooper Companies were worth $3,002,000 at the end of the most recent quarter.

+The business also recently declared a Semi-Annual dividend, which was paid on Wednesday, August 11th.
+Shareholders of record on Tuesday, July 27th were paid a $0.03 dividend.
+The ex-dividend date was Monday, July 26th.
+The Cooper Companies’s dividend payout ratio (DPR) is currently 0.62%.

-Several research analysts have recently commented on COO shares.
-Wells Fargo & Company raised their target price on shares of The Cooper Companies from $445.00 to $480.00 and gave the stock an “overweight” rating in a report on Thursday, August 19th.
-Citigroup raised their target price on shares of The Cooper Companies from $400.00 to $453.00 and gave the stock a “neutral” rating in a report on Friday, September 3rd.
-KeyCorp raised their target price on shares of The Cooper Companies from $444.00 to $476.00 and gave the stock an “overweight” rating in a report on Friday, September 3rd.
-Robert W. Baird reaffirmed a “hold” rating and set a $423.00 target price on shares of The Cooper Companies in a report on Friday, September 3rd.
-Finally, Stephens raised their target price on shares of The Cooper Companies from $430.00 to $450.00 and gave the stock an “overweight” rating in a report on Friday, July 16th.
-Two investment analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has an average rating of “Buy” and a consensus price target of $433.08.
+A number of equities analysts have recently commented on the stock.
+Oppenheimer lifted their price target on shares of The Cooper Companies from $405.00 to $475.00 and gave the stock an “outperform” rating in a report on Friday, September 3rd.
+Piper Sandler lifted their price target on shares of The Cooper Companies from $440.00 to $460.00 and gave the stock an “overweight” rating in a report on Friday, August 6th.
+KeyCorp lifted their price target on shares of The Cooper Companies from $444.00 to $476.00 and gave the stock an “overweight” rating in a report on Friday, September 3rd.
+Citigroup lifted their price target on shares of The Cooper Companies from $400.00 to $453.00 and gave the stock a “neutral” rating in a report on Friday, September 3rd.
+Finally, Stephens lifted their price target on shares of The Cooper Companies from $430.00 to $450.00 and gave the stock an “overweight” rating in a report on Friday, July 16th.
+Two research analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, The Cooper Companies currently has an average rating of “Buy” and a consensus price target of $433.08.

-The Cooper Companies (NYSE:COO) last issued its earnings results on Wednesday, September 1st.
-The medical device company reported $3.41 earnings per share for the quarter, beating analysts’ consensus estimates of $3.29 by $0.12.
-The Cooper Companies had a net margin of 102.48% and a return on equity of 11.42%.
-The firm had revenue of $763.40 million for the quarter, compared to analyst estimates of $727.30 million.
-During the same quarter last year, the business posted $2.28 earnings per share.
-The company’s quarterly revenue was up 32.0% on a year-over-year basis.
-As a group, analysts anticipate that The Cooper Companies, Inc. will post 13.32 EPS for the current fiscal year.

-The business also recently announced a Semi-Annual dividend, which was paid on Wednesday, August 11th.
-Shareholders of record on Tuesday, July 27th were given a $0.03 dividend.
-The ex-dividend date of this dividend was Monday, July 26th.
-The Cooper Companies’s dividend payout ratio is currently 0.62%.

-In other news, Director Gary S. Petersmeyer sold 1,800 shares of The Cooper Companies stock in a transaction on Wednesday, September 15th.
-The shares were sold at an average price of $440.73, for a total transaction of $793,314.00.
-The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, Director Gary S. Petersmeyer sold 400 shares of The Cooper Companies stock in a transaction on Monday, July 12th.
+In related news, CFO Brian G. Andrews sold 4,963 shares of the business’s stock in a transaction dated Tuesday, September 7th.
+The shares were sold at an average price of $453.12, for a total transaction of $2,248,834.56.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, Director Gary S. Petersmeyer sold 400 shares of the business’s stock in a transaction dated Monday, July 12th.
 The stock was sold at an average price of $412.28, for a total transaction of $164,912.00.
 The disclosure for this sale can be found here.
-Insiders sold 79,787 shares of company stock worth $35,897,302 in the last 90 days.
-Company insiders own 1.70% of the company’s stock.
+Over the last ninety days, insiders sold 79,787 shares of company stock valued at $35,897,302.
+Insiders own 1.70% of the company’s stock.

 The Cooper Cos, Inc operates as a medical device company.
 It operates through the Cooper Vision and Cooper Surgical segments.
 The Cooper Vision segment develops, manufactures, and markets products for contact lens wearers, which solves vision challenges such as astigmatism, presbyopia, myopia, ocular dryness, and eye fatigues.